-Germany Is Struggling To Fill Its Farm Labor Shortage After Closing Its Borders
+Germany Struggles To Fill Its Farm Labor Shortage After Closing Its Borders

 "There will be an impact in the market, and we will see this later in the year, in the summer," says Udo Hemmerling, the deputy general secretary of the German Farmers' Association.

-It is a problem playing out in farms across Europe, as counter-virus restrictions disrupt work and supply chains, and risk leaving unpicked produce to rot.
+It is a problem playing out in farms across Europe, as coronavirus restrictions disrupt work and supply chains, and risk leaving unpicked produce to rot.

 The situation is so dire that European Commission President Ursula von der Leyen has urged member states to allow workers to come to their countries, treating fruit and vegetable pickers as essential.